seandlg/repetition-works/index.md

 <li> Everybody starts as a blank slate at a position they have never been before. </li>
 <li> Before you know how to do something, you don't. </li>
 <li> Learning is a part of the process. </li>
-<li> Everybody fakes it until they make it—It is how things go. </li>
+<li> Everybody fakes it until they make it---It is how things go. </li>
 <li> I learned X, I can also learn Y. </li>
 <li> I will have learned many things in a few months' time, and won't be feeling like this. </li>
 <li> This fear shows me that I care about my job, and that is why I will succeed. </li>